 Driving without a Driving License/expired License

 Under the Motor Vehicles Act of 1988, driving with an expired license is the same crime as driving without a license.
 It is a serious traffic violation and a punishable offense under Section 177 of the Act.
-As per new traffic rules effective from September 2019, the penalty for driving without a license or an expired license would incur a fine of ₹5000 (earlier, it was only ₹500).
+As per new traffic rules, effective September 2019, the penalty for driving without a license or an expired license would incur a fine of ₹5000 (earlier, it was only ₹500).
 In addition to the fine, the defaulter may face imprisonment for up to 3 months.
 However, the penalty charges may vary from state to state.

 Failure to produce a Driving License

-Driving with a valid Driving License on Indian roads is a mandatory requirement, as per the Motor Vehicles Act.
+Driving with a valid Driving License on Indian roads is a mandatory requirement, per the Motor Vehicles Act.
 A police officer (in uniform), by law, is allowed to demand a driving license.
 It is mandatory to present/produce a driver’s license when asked.
 If you fail to do so, you will be liable guilty of an offense and will get a fine of ₹500 and ₹1000 (for the second time).

 An unauthorized person driving the vehicle